paraslonic/GCB_MAN/source/standalone.rst

 ---------------------

 Orthogroup inference is the first step in the standalone analysis.
-We recomend using our `orthosnake <https://github.com/paraslonic/orthosnake>`_ pipeline to perfrom orthogroup inference, because GCB requires some special formating of the files.
+We recomend using our `orthosnake <https://github.com/paraslonic/orthosnake>`_ pipeline for inference of orthogroups, because GCB requires some special formating of the files.

 **Orthosnake pipeline**
 *INPUT: Fasta-formated files with .fna extension, one file per genome*

 *OUTPUT: orthogroups file `Orthogroups.txt` in OrthoFinder format*